 Baking is an exact science, which means a good set of kitchen scales is a must.
 After all, if there's too much of one ingredient in your recipe, your cake may sink or your dough may not rise, which can spell disaster in the Bake Off tent.

-In past series of the show, the bakers used a range of weighing scales by the brand Salter.
-However, a few years ago these were swapped with KitchenCraft's Taylor Pro digital kitchen scales, which have two platforms – one for larger amounts, like flour, and another for smaller quantities, such as yeast.
+The scales being used in this series of the show look remarkably similar to KitchenCraft's Taylor Pro digital kitchen scales, which have two platforms – one for larger amounts, like flour, and another for smaller quantities, such as yeast.

 While I haven't tested these exact scales, I have tried the Ooni Dual Platform Digital Scales and can vouch for the usefulness of a dual platform set-up.
 At £50, the Ooni scales are more expensive, but can handle larger amounts (up to 10kg, versus the KitchenCraft scales, which have a max of 5kg).